spatie/laravel-authorize/README.md

 ## Usage

 ### Checking authentication
-When the middleware is used with any parameters at all, it will only allow logged in users to use the route.
+When the middleware is used without any parameters at all, it will only allow logged in users to use the route.
 If you plan on using the middleware like this I recommend that you replace the standard `auth`-middleware with the one provided by this package.

 ```php
 //only logged in users will be able to see this

 Route::get('/protected-page', ['middleware'=> 'auth','uses' => 'ProtectedPage@index']);
 ```